pi11235/dm_dev_guide/work/flow.rst

 ===========================

 We use JIRA_ to plan, coordinate and report our work.
-Your Technical/Control Account Manager (T/CAM) is the best resource for help with JIRA within your local group.
+Your Manager is the best resource for help with JIRA within your local group.
-T/CAMs can consult `DMTN-020 <https://dmtn-020.lsst.io/>`_.
+The prioritization of tasks for a given subsystem (e.g. M1M3) is to be decided by the product owner for that system, whereas the balance of tasks between subsystems for a given developer is decided by the TSSW Manager.
-This section provides a high-level orientation for everyday DM development work.
+This section provides a high-level orientation for everyday TSSW development work.

 *See also:* :doc:`jira-tips`.